bjpop/gurita/README.md

 Hatch is a command line tool for analysing and visualising tabular data in CSV or TSV format.

 At its core, Hatch provides a suite of commands, each of which carries out a common data analytics or plotting task.

-Additionally, Hatch allows commands to be chained together into flexible analysis pipelines.
+**A unique and powerful feature of Hatch** is that commands to be chained together into flexible analysis pipelines.
+See the advanced example below.

 It is designed to be fast and convenient, and is particularly suited to data exploration tasks.
 Input files with large numbers of rows (> millions) are readily supported.